Exhibit

 Reynold

 Susan Reynolds’ work can be described as darkly romantic or even whimsical with a tough of naughty fairy magic.
 Susan uses things from nature, found objects and semi-precious stones to create unusual, one-of-a-kind pieces.
-Susan is originally from Petersburg, VA and moved to NC in the 1990s.
 She loves teaching her technique and delights in seeing her students run with new ideas.

-Timothy Lazure is a Professor in the Metals Design program at East Carolina University in Greenville, NC.
+Timothy Lazure is a Professor in the Metals Design program at ECU.
 He received his BFA at Rochester Institute of Technology and his MFA at the University of Massachusetts at Dartmouth.
 His body of work is diverse in scope - including jewelry, flatware and hollowware, furniture, and sculptural pieces.
-Tim exhibits his jewelry, silversmithing and furniture in national and international exhibitions.
-Throughout the years, Tim has taught workshops across the country from Florida to Alaska.
-He has pieces in the permanent collections of the Mint Museum of Craft and Design in Charlotte, NC, the Gallery of Art and Design in Raleigh, NC, the Enamel Arts Foundation in Los Angeles, CA, and the Racine Art Museum in Racine, WI.

 Kerry Yichen Guan